prasquin/AirPi/docs/usage.md

 ```shell
 PATH="/home/pi/AirPi:$PATH"
 ```

+## <a id="overview"></a>Overview
+The AirPi software consists of four main parts:
+1. "sensor" plugins define the sensors used to collect readings of individual phenomena by the AirPi.
+1. "output" plugins define how the information obtained from sensors should be displayed on screen, saved to file, or posted to a web service.
+1. "notification" plugins define how alerts should be sent if the AirPi experiences an error.
+1. The `airpictl.sh` shell script controls the starting and stopping of the AirPi, and fits the sensor, output and notification information together into a single system.

 ## <a id="sampling"></a>Starting and Stopping Sampling
 The software is controlled using the script named `airpictl.sh`.
 It has three